Zambezi white water rafting

 …below Victoria Falls

-Acclaimed as the “wildest one-day whitewater run in the World” highly acclaimed by white water rafting enthusiasts as one of the top ten paddling rivers on the planet!
+The Zambezi River is acclaimed as the “wildest one-day whitewater run in the World” highly regarded by white water rafting enthusiasts as one of the top ten paddling rivers on the planet!

 You don’t need any experience to go white water rafting and you don’t need to be brilliant at swimming but you will need a certain level of fitness to be able to walk the steep path out of the gorge – a 750 foot climb which generally takes about 20 minutes.